 The Mukilteo Light Station and Lighthouse Park is managed by the Mukilteo Historical Society and the Mukilteo Recreation Department.
 To become more familiar with the lighthouse and grounds, policies, rental fees, and application please use the links below.

 Reservations may be made up to a year in advance.
-Events may be held between 10:00am and 8:30pm any day of the year except those dates when the Lighthouse is open to the public, when rental hours are limited to 10:00am-Noon and 5:30pm-7:30pm.
-The Lighthouse is open to the public on weekends and holidays from April 1 through September 30.
+Events may be held between 10:00am and 8:30pm any day of the year except those dates when the Lighthouse is open to the public.
+On those weekends and holidays from April 1 through September 30, rental hours are limited to 10:00am-Noon and 5:30pm-7:30pm.

 Location: 609 Front Street, Mukilteo